gtsop/babel-jest-boost/README.md

 # ROADMAP

 - 0.1.11 Ensure all different import/export syntaxes are properly treated. ✅
+- 0.1.12 Performance increase, tracing prioritization and defensive try/catch ✅
-- 0.1.12 Pre-commit linst, format test and github action to test again.
+- 0.1.13 Pre-commit linst, format test and github action to test again.
-- 0.1.13 Expose ready-made transformer to relief the user from having to pass in the jestConfig object.
+- 0.1.14 Expose ready-made transformer to relief the user from having to pass in the jestConfig object.
-- 0.1.14 Ensure all different `jest.mock` calls are properly treated.
+- 0.1.16 Ensure all different `jest.mock` calls are properly treated.
-- 0.1.15 Expose debugging options to the user (like printing which imports are being rewritten, or the transpiled output of a particular file).
+- 0.1.17 Expose debugging options to the user (like printing which imports are being rewritten, or the transpiled output of a particular file).
-- 0.1.16 Expose a jest reporter to print a high-level overview of what the plugin did within the run (and potientialy report barel file statistics)
+- 0.1.17 Expose a jest reporter to print a high-level overview of what the plugin did within the run (and potientialy report barel file statistics)
-- 0.1.17 Performance testing: Fork some open-source codebases, integrate `babel-jest-boost` and test to measure the performance increase.
+- 0.1.18 Performance testing: Fork some open-source codebases, integrate `babel-jest-boost` and test to measure the performance increase.
 Do this in the CI/CD pipeline
-- 0.1.18 Figure out automatic changelog, version increase, github release, npm publish actions
+- 0.1.19 Figure out automatic changelog, version increase, github release, npm publish actions